johnalison/obsidian-notes/Journal/3 October 2024 Thursday.md

 # [[Jet DeClustering]]
 - Running on the 2 mixed samples
 - v1 looks much better than v0... rerunning v0.
+- v0 looks the same as before... making a v2

 [[FBC2 Meeting 3 October 2024]]